Flotomate/product_docs/source/asset-management/manage-software-license.rst

         :alt: figure 134

    You can search supported Assets with keywords.
-When you provide a keyword, {Product} searches all the supported Assets with the keyword in Name, Description, and Tags.
+When you provide a keyword, Flotomate searches all the supported Assets with the keyword in Name, Description, and Tags.

    You can make a filter using a chain of predefined search options and